LWHK/LWHK-Simplified-Chinese-Translation/README.md

 # EBW-Simplified-Chinese-Translation
-A depositary for storing translations of MInecraft mods
+A depositary for storing translations of Minecraft mods